civicrm/civicrm-dev-docs/docs/tools/issue-tracking.md

 # Issue-tracking systems

-As of 2018 CiviCRM uses three different system for tracking and managing issues (aka tickets).
+As of 2018, CiviCRM uses three different systems for tracking and managing issues (aka tickets) - GitLab, GitHub and Jira.
 This page offers a brief summary of the systems and helps developers understand when and how to use them.

 ## Systems